IarveJ/PYNQ_facialRec/README.md

 any faces in the frame.
 In shunt, the program will look to see if the detected face matches any of the facial encodings from the identified individuals.
 If the face matches, the system will print their name under their face or print "UNKNOWN" if the face is not recognized.
+### System Architecture
+  My system has two major drivers that need to be included for the code to execute.
+The first is a webcam, I used the Logitech C270, however any webcam that can be interfaced by OpenCV will work.
+This webcam is interfaced via USB connection.
+The second driver is the HDMI output.
+I have included a HDMI to VGA adapter when I ran the system so that it would output to our lab's monitors.
+Using an adapter does create issues in the execution and these bugs are discussed in the known issues section below.
+Finally, these drivers are interfaced directly to the PYNQ board itself and the machine will run if disconnected to jupyter notebooks.
 ### Demo
 [![Click to view on Youtube](https://img.youtube.com/vi/-fjIbl0YfcM/0.jpg)](https://www.youtube.com/watch?v=-fjIbl0YfcM)